FAKING ANCIENT ART

 It's a bit difficult to believe that von Däniken had no doubts about the painting at the time of publication, given that The Gold of the Gods carefully crops the image to hide the most ridiculous and obviously modern parts, and even reverses the image to obscure its origin.

-But von Däniken cared nothing for the evidence of hoaxing.
+But von Däniken cared nothing for the evidence of its modern origin.
 Even more brazenly than in The Gold of the Gods, the complete image is reproduced, with photo credit to Constantin Film (the production company behind the Chariots film version), as figure 61 of the follow up book to Gold, In Search of Ancient Astronauts: My Pictorial Evidence for the Impossible (1973; English version 1974)--even many years after von Däniken was alerted that the picture was not ancient.
 In the 1974 book, von Däniken again claims the painting is absolute proof that ancient people witnessed ancient astronauts.

 Sadly, this case of ancient astronaut fraud continues to be repeated down to this very day as fact despite its obviously fraudulent nature.

-But von Däniken cared nothing for the evidence of hoaxing.
+But von Däniken cared nothing for the evidence of its modern origin.
 Even more brazenly than in The Gold of the Gods, the complete image is reproduced, with photo credit to Constantin Film (the production company behind the Chariots film version), as figure 61 of the follow up book to Gold, In Search of Ancient Astronauts: My Pictorial Evidence for the Impossible (1973; English version 1974)--even many years after von Däniken was alerted that the picture was not ancient.
 In the 1974 book, von Däniken again claims the painting is absolute proof that ancient people witnessed ancient astronauts.

 Sadly, this case of ancient astronaut fraud continues to be repeated down to this very day as fact despite its obviously fraudulent nature.